Testing Storage Server (TSS)

 Example commands

-Change the desired TSS process count to 2: configure tss count=2.
+Change the desired TSS process count to 2: configure tss count=2

-Disable TSS on the cluster: configure tss count=0.
+Disable TSS on the cluster: configure tss count=0

 Monitoring TSS

-The status command in the FDB command line interface will show the current and desired number of TSS processes in the cluster, and the full status JSON will include the full TSS configuration parameters.
+command in the FDB command line interface will show the current and desired number of TSS processes in the cluster, and the full status JSON will include the full TSS configuration parameters.

 Trace Events

-Whenever a client detects a TSS Mismatch, or when the SS and TSS response differ, and the difference can only be explained by different storage engine contents, it will emit an error-level trace event with a type starting with TSSMismatch, with a different type for each read request.
+, with a different type for each read request.
 This trace event will include all of the information necessary to investigate the mismatch, such as the TSS storage ID, the full request data, and the summarized replies (full keys and checksummed values) from both the SS and TSS.

-Each client emits a TSSClientMetrics trace event for each TSS pair in the cluster that it has sent requests to recently, similar to the TransactionMetrics trace event.
 It contains the TSS storage ID, and latency statistics for each type of read request.
 It also includes a count of any mismatches, and a histogram of error codes received by the SS and TSS to ensure the storage engines have similar error rates and types.

-The StorageMetrics trace event emitted by storage servers includes the storage ID of its pair if part of a TSS pairing, and includes a TSSJointID detail with a unique id for the SS/TSS pair that enables correlating the separate StorageMetrics events from the SS and TSS.
+trace event emitted by storage servers includes the storage ID of its pair if part of a TSS pairing, and includes a TSSJointID

 Quarantined TSS